 The effect of going from the bulk to nanosized particles on the optical and electronic properties of materials is interesting both from a fundamental and applied perspective.1 Practically it offers an alternative way of tuning material properties besides changing composition while conceptually it raises questions about what exactly results in the properties of nanoparticles differing from those of the bulk.
-Quantum confinement,2-3 where the size of the particle constrains the size of the exciton --the excited-electron hole pair formed by the absorption of light-- to a size smaller than in the bulk, is often invoked but requires the states involved to be delocalised over the particle, which is unlikely to be the case for more ionic materials.
-Quantum confinement also only explains blue-shifts with respect to the bulk, as e.g. observed for CdS,4 CdSe,5-6 PbS7-8 and PBSe9 nanoparticles, but not red-shifts, as e.g. observed for MgO,10-11 CaO11 and SrO12 particles.
+Quantum confinement, 2-3 where the size of the particle constrains the size of the exciton -- the excited-electron hole pair formed by the absorption of light-- to a size smaller than in the bulk, is often invoked but requires the states involved to be delocalised over the particle, which is unlikely to be the case for more ionic materials.
+Quantum confinement also only explains blue-shifts with respect to the bulk, as e.g. observed for CdS, 4 CdSe, 5-6 PbS7-8 and PBSe9 nanoparticles, but not red-shifts, as e.g. observed for MgO, 10-11 CaO11 and SrO12 particles.
 An alternative mechanism by which the properties of nanoparticles may differ from the bulk involves the localisation of relevant states on low-coordinated surface atoms, which are ubiquitous on (small) nanoparticles.
 While experimental spectroscopy can clearly demonstrate the effect of nanostructuring on the electronic and optical properties, elucidating the atomic scale origin of these changes requires the combination of experiment with theory.

 Magnesium oxide (MgO) nanoparticles are an ideal system to study differences in the optical and electronic properties between nanoparticles and the bulk and to synthesize the results of experiment and theory.
-Well-defined MgO nanoparticles as small as 3 nm have been prepared experimentally by means of chemical vapour deposition without the need for capping agents and found to display UV-Vis diffuse reflection and photoluminescence spectra that are significantly red-shifted relative to bulk magnesium oxide.10-11 The lowest-energy most red-shifted exciton peak in the reflection spectrum of bulk MgO,13-14 the bulk optical gap, is located at 7.7 eV (161 nm) while the lowest peak in the reflection spectrum of the 3 nm particles lies at ~4.6 eV (270 nm).10 These 3 nm nanoparticles are confirmed to have the same rocksalt structure as bulk magnesium oxide, ruling out that the observed red shift is the result of major structural changes.
-Indeed, computational global optimisation studies show that in contrast to materials that in the bulk crystallise with the zincblende or wurtzite structure, e.g. zinc or cadmium sulfide,15-19 the lowest energy nanoparticles of materials that crystallise with the rocksalt structure, such as MgO,20-22 are, even in the absence of capping agents, generally cuts from the that crystal structure.
+Well-defined MgO nanoparticles as small as 3 nm have been prepared experimentally by means of chemical vapour deposition without the need for capping agents and found to display UV-Vis diffuse reflection and photoluminescence spectra that are significantly red-shifted relative to bulk magnesium oxide.
+The lowest-energy most red-shifted exciton peak in the reflection spectrum of bulk MgO, the bulk optical gap, is located at 7.7 eV (161 nm) while the lowest peak in the reflection spectrum of the 3 nm particles lies at ~4.6 eV (270 nm).
+These 3 nm nanoparticles are confirmed to have the same rocksalt structure as bulk magnesium oxide, ruling out that the observed red shift is the result of major structural changes.
+Indeed, computational global optimisation studies show that in contrast to materials that in the bulk crystallise with the zincblende or wurtzite structure, e.g. zinc or cadmium sulfide, 15-19 the lowest energy nanoparticles of materials that crystallise with the rocksalt structure, such as MgO, 20-22 are, even in the absence of capping agents, generally cuts from that crystal structure.
 The fact that magnesium and oxygen are relatively light elements also means that relativistic effects including spin-orbit coupling will be small in MgO nanoparticles in contrast to other rocksalt nanoparticles, such as those made from PbS or PbSe.
-Interestingly, while the MgO nanoparticles' UV-Vis spectra are significantly red-shifted with respect to the bulk, the largest change in the diffuse reflectance spectra when changing the average particle size from 3 to 10 nm is not a shift in the peak positions but their relative intensities.10
+Finally, while the MgO nanoparticles' UV-Vis spectra are significantly red-shifted with respect to the bulk, the largest change in the diffuse reflectance spectra when changing the average particle size from 3 to 10 nm is not a shift in the peak positions but their relative intensities.
+10 Something that has been proposed based on quantum chemistry calculations on computational models of corners, edges and faces of MgO nanoparticles, 23-26 see below, to result from the fact that the lowest energy excited states in such particles localises on the corners and edges rather than being delocalised over the volume of the particle.
+A proposal that we here will re-investigate by calculations on whole nanoparticles.